mence/radio-beta/README.md

 * When generating a genre station, it seems as though there is a limited potential set of songs (around 50-100 songs).
 Pandora treats each genre station as a starting point for exploration, rather than a shuffle feel.
 * You can't create a user radio (eg. I like what my friend listens to, I want to explore their songs).
 * Manually created (collaborative?) radio station does not always queue tracks.
 This was hard to recreate consistently.
+* We're not indicating to the friends feed that I'm listening to a radio station.
+* Radio stations are unique to a device, meaning that handoff drops some of the features such as voting.
+* When visiting Radio as a brand new user, I was suggested one radio station for Drake.
+This felt a little weird, as you really don't know what kind of user I am yet.
+An empty state encouraging me to create stations with some songs/artists would be better than a artist you have no idea if I like.

 ## Overall Application Notes for Discussion